Little boy running in dress clothes ahead of his dog

 According to the National Safety Council, some top causes of accidental injuries that often occur at home include: poisoning, falls, choking and drowning.1 However, with some awareness, education and lifestyle changes, you can help make your home safer for your family.

-8 ways to help prevent accidents at home
+8 ways to help prevent home accidents

 1. Rest is best